People belonging to the Ultramarines, both on the Tabletop game, the animated film, and in the novel series by Graham McNeill.

 - The Dragon: Ironically, in any other situation, he would be The Brute.

-- Facial Horror: Suffers this during the battle for the Indomitable and taking a meltagun to the face.
+- Facial Horror: Suffers this during the battle for the Indomitable after taking a shot from an Inferno Pistol to the face.
+He explicitly states he can feel his flesh "running like molten pitch" when it hits.

 - I Know Your True Name: Freely gives it to Honsou as a sign of fealty.
 Probably because Honsou couldn't pronounce it.